 Her ultimate goal is to have her dispensary become one of the respected operators and leaders in the state.
 She is also looking forward to being a good community partner in Raritan Borough and working on prisoner re-entry issues.

-She hopes to eventually join the NJ Cannabis Trade Association, which represents the 12 vertically integrated medical cannabis license holders.
+She hopes to eventually join the NJ Cannabis Trade Association as Valley Wellness, which represents the 12 vertically integrated medical cannabis license holders.

 “I think there’s definitely room for these stand-alone operators to potentially represent our interests which may be different than the existing ATCs,” Trent added.